bcahue/WorldDoomLeague/README.md

 To use `dotnet-ef` for your migrations please add the following flags to your command (values assume you are executing from repository root)

 - `--project src/Infrastructure` (optional if in this folder)
-- `--startup-project src/WebUI`
+- `--startup-project src/Api`
 - `--output-dir Persistence/Migrations`

 For example, to add a new migration from the root folder:

- `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Persistence\Migrations`
+ `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\Api --output-dir Persistence\Migrations`

-## Overview
+# Overview of Api Design

 ### Domain